The History and Future of Cellular Technology

 Long ago, the carriers adopted “G” for “Generation” as a simple marketing shorthand.
 When you see terms like 3G, 4G, and 5G, that’s all they mean—3rd generation, 4th generation, etc.

-Devices of a given generation are usually compatible with at least one or two prior generations, an essential trait since the cellular networks themselves are often very slow to get upgraded, and there is significant overlap between generations.
+Devices of a given generation are usually compatible with at least one or two prior generations, an essential trait since the cellular network technology overlaps as carriers transition from one generation to another.

-But the reverse is not true—a third-generation device will miss out entirely on all the speeds and technical advancements that have come with 4G technologies, and 4G/LTE technology devices cannot take advantage of the improvements of the new 5G networks.
-This is why upgrading your cellular devices regularly is beneficial so that you do not fall too far behind the technology curve.
+But the reverse is not true—a third-generation device will miss out entirely on all the speeds and technical advancements that have come with 4G technologies, and 4G/LTE technology devices cannot take advantage of the improvements of 5G networks.
+This is why regularly upgrading your cellular devices is beneficial, so you do not fall too far behind the technology curve.

 Here’s a handy little infographic we created that will hopefully illustrate the evolution of cellular data technology standards a little better:

-The changes between different generations of cellular technologies come down to redefining the rules of how towers and devices communicate with each other, which allows new gear to be developed under those new specifications.
+The changes between different generations of cellular technologies involve redefining how towers and devices communicate, allowing new gear to be developed under those specifications.

 The Olden Days – 1G, 2G, 3G